 API Reference#

-- class driftplots.DriftPlotter(sorter_path)[source]#
+- class driftplots.DriftPlotter(path_or_analyzer, verbose=True)[source]#

-On construction, spike data is loaded from a Kilosort output directory and stored as read-only arrays.
-Plotting methods apply optional filtering (noise exclusion, amplitude filtering, decimation) before handing the data to a plot backend.
+On construction, spike data is loaded from a Kilosort output directory or a SpikeInterface

-sorter_path (
+path_or_analyzer (

-str|Path) – Path to a Kilosort sorter output directory.
-Must contain exactly onekilosort*.logfile used to detect the KS version.
+str|Path) – Path to a Kilosort sorter output directory, or a SpikeInterfaceSortingAnalyzerobject.
+When a path is given it must contain exactly onekilosort*.logfile, which is used to detect the Kilosort version.

-- drift_map_plot_interactive(decimate='estimate', exclude_noise=False, amplitude_cmap_scaling='linear', n_color_bins=20, point_size=5.0, filter_amplitude_mode=None, filter_amplitude_values=(), title=None)[source]#
+- drift_map_plot_interactive(decimate='estimate', good_units_only=False, amplitude_cmap_scaling='linear', n_color_bins=20, point_size=5.0, filter_amplitude_mode=None, filter_amplitude_values=(), title=None, verbose=True)[source]#

 Create an interactive pyqtgraph-based drift map widget.